49ers–Packers rivalry

 The 49ers–Packers rivalry is an American football rivalry between the San Francisco 49ers and the Green Bay Packers.
-The two teams do not play every year; instead, they play once every three years due to the NFL's rotating division schedules, or if the two teams finish in the same place in their respective divisions, they would play the ensuing season.
+As the 49ers play in the NFC West, and the Packers play in the NFC North, both teams do not play every year; instead, they play once every three years and at least once every six seasons at each team's home stadium due to the NFL's rotating division schedules during which their divisions are paired up.
+Additionally, not only both teams could meet in the playoffs, but also if they finish in the same place in their respective divisions, they would play the ensuing season.
 The rivalry became prominent during the 1990s, as the Brett Favre-led Packers defeated the Steve Young-led 49ers in three of four playoff meetings.
-In the 2005 NFL Draft, the 49ers selected Alex Smith with the first overall selection, passing on northern California native Aaron Rodgers; Green Bay later selected Rodgers with the 24th pick.
-Since Rodgers became the Packers' starter in 2008, the Packers and 49ers met in the playoffs four times, though the 49ers won all four of these meetings.
+In the 2005 NFL draft, the 49ers selected Alex Smith with the first overall selection, passing on northern California native Aaron Rodgers; Green Bay later selected Rodgers with the 24th pick.
+Since Rodgers became the Packers' starter in 2008, the Packers and 49ers met in the playoffs five times, four with Rodgers, though the 49ers have won all five of these meetings.

-The Packers lead the all-time series 38–33–1.
-The teams have met nine times in the playoffs, with the 49ers leading 5–4.
+The Packers lead the all-time series 39–34–1.
+The teams have met ten times in the playoffs, with the 49ers leading 6–4.

-History
+Pre-rivalry history

+Green Bay Packers (1919–1949)

+The Green Bay Packers were founded in 1919 by Curly Lambeau and George Whitney Calhoun.
+After a few years of playing local teams, the Packers entered the National Football League (NFL) in 1921.
+Between 1929 and 1944, the Packers dominated the NFL, winning six championships and reaching the playoffs two other times.
+The advent of the forward pass under coach Curly Lambeau and wide receiver Don Hutson revolutionized the way football was played.
+After the retirement of Hutson and the eventual departure of Lambeau to the Chicago Cardinals, the Packers experienced poor results from 1945 to 1949.

+San Francisco 49ers (1946–1949)

+The San Francisco 49ers were founded in 1946 by businessman Tony Morabito in the All-America Football Conference (AAFC), a newly formed rival to the NFL.
+The 49ers competed in the Western Division of the AAFC from 1946 to 1948.
+Each season, they came in second place in the division behind the Cleveland Browns.
+In 1949, after the AAFC was reduced to seven teams, the league implemented a single division and used the Shaughnessy system to determine who made the playoffs.
+The 49ers again came in second behind the Browns, but with the new system were able to make the four-team playoffs.
+They defeated the New York Yankees 17–7 in the semifinal but lost to the Browns in the championship game 21–7.
+After the season, the NFL and AAFC completed a merger, with the Browns and Indianapolis Colts joining the 49ers as new teams in the NFL (the Los Angeles Dons merged with the Los Angeles Rams while the three other AAFC teams folded).